arangodb/docs-hugo/site/content/3.11/concepts/data-structure/documents/_index.md

   attribute names may use more memory in result sets etc. Therefore the use of long attribute names is discouraged.

+- Attributes with empty names (using an empty string `""`) are possible but discouraged.
+For example, indexes cannot be created over such attributes and drivers may not support empty names.

 - Attribute names are case-sensitive.

-- Attributes with empty names (an empty string) are disallowed.

 ## Documents API